DworkinLab/General_Repo/episodic_sequence_summary.md

   Note: Fst values are windows, so use of comparison with other measures here is to ensure Fst is sufficiently high in window around positions of interest.

-  Should I downscale the Fst values with Sel:Sel and Con:Con comparisons? (below are the plots for 115)
+  Should I downscale the Fst values with Sel:Sel and Con:Con comparisons? (below are the plots for 115 Sel:Sel and Con:Con)

-     --: Method? (previous ideas were (Fst_C:C + Fst_S:S)/2 for scaling)
+     -- Method? (previous ideas were (Fst_C:C + Fst_S:S)/2 for scaling)

 ### 2. Adjusting P values: Chromosome OR full genome ??

   When performing p.adjust, should the adjustments be for the full genome (all positions) or on a per chromosome basis?

-    -- Currently have to do per chromo for poolseq and am doing full genome for model output.
+    -- Currently am doing full genome, but not sure if this should be a per Chromosome adjustment

 ### 3. Bonferroni vs. Fdr:

 **Fdr adjustment for p-values keeps more positions but Bonferroni gives more visually appealling plots (see below) and more accuracy for positions**

-  For plots of outputs: would Bonferroni plots be better?
+  For plots: would Bonferroni plots be better?

   For finding positions of interest: is FDR still prefered better?